Turner syndrome is caused by the deletion of part or all of one of the two X chromosomes.

 Treatment with hormones can stimulate growth and initiate puberty.

 Chromosomes Chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more are structures within cells that contain DNA DNA Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more and many genes.
 A gene is a segment of deoxyribonucleic acid (DNA) and contains the code for a specific protein that functions in one or more types of cells in the body (see Genes and Chromosomes Genes and Chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more for a discussion about genetics).
-Genes contain instructions that determine how the body is supposed to function.
+Genes contain instructions that determine how the body is supposed to look and function.

 The sex chromosomes Sex chromosomes Genes are segments of deoxyribonucleic acid (DNA) that contain the code for a specific protein that functions in one or more types of cells in the body.
 Chromosomes are structures within cells... read more determine whether a fetus becomes male or female.
 A pair of X and Y chromosomes (XY) results in a male, and a pair of X and X chromosomes (XX) results in a female.